 Physical Safeguards – control of physical access to protected information.
 These include network access, hardware and software, building security, visitors escorts, workstation security.

 Technical Safeguards – control of access to computer systems containing and transmitting PHI.
 These should cover encryption, intrusion protection, data integrity, authentication, configuration management, risk analysis.

 Who does it apply to?

 HIPAA and HITECH define two categories of entities that need to comply with the Acts:

-HIPPA Covered Entities – Healthcare providers and health plans administrators that store or transmit Protected Health Information.
+HIPAA Covered Entities – Healthcare providers and health plans administrators that store or transmit Protected Health Information.

-HIPPA Business Associate – Entities that have access to Protected Health Information to perform services for a HIPAA covered entity.
+HIPAA Business Associate – Entities that have access to Protected Health Information to perform services for a HIPAA covered entity.
 These include software providers, cloud service providers, data storage facilities and others.
 According to HITECH every entity, individual or business, that has that has access to PHI needs to comply with the Act’s rules.